 At the same time, The New Policeman is irresistibly Irish, as if you can hear an Irish accent in the narration (or hear a jig or two in the background).
 The book’s “Irish-ness” is enhanced by Thompson’s integration of Irish mythology and folklore; a glossary in the back explains the pronunciation and origin of especially Irish words like ceili (a dance) or craic (fun).

 Thompson’s novel has already received a variety of critical acclaim on the other side of the Atlantic.
 In addition it is the winner of the Whitbread Children’s Book Award and the Guardian Children’s Fiction Prize.
 Even better, though, is the fact that this book is a great choice for readers of any age.
 Thompson takes her time arriving at the crux of the plot, but the richness or her writing more than makes up for that.
 A good book is one that can transport the reader to the place within its pages: The New Policeman does that and more.

 Originally published in Great Britain in 2005, this is the first year that The New Policeman was published in the United States.
 All this reviewer can say to that is it’s better late than never.

-Possible Pairings: The Shadows by Megan Chance, The Eyre Affair by Jasper Fforde, Fire and Hemlock by Diana Wynne Jones, Thomas the Rhymer by Ellen Kushner, Finnikin of the Rock by Melina Marchetta, Wildwood Dancing by Juliet Marillier, The Lightning Thief by Rick Riordan, The Thief by Megan Whalen Turner
+Possible Pairings: The Shadows by Megan Chance, The Eyre Affair by Jasper Fforde, The Nature of Witches by Rachel Griffin, Fire and Hemlock by Diana Wynne Jones, Thomas the Rhymer by Ellen Kushner, Finnikin of the Rock by Melina Marchetta, Wildwood Dancing by Juliet Marillier, The Lightning Thief by Rick Riordan, The Thief by Megan Whalen Turner